Wangal Reserve upgrade opening - 10-11am Saturday, 12 December

 Since then, our team has worked with the community to understand the needs of park users to design upgrades that best suit the community.
-We have recently completed stage one works and are now seeking feedback on stage two concept designs until 11 November 2019.

 Works are now complete and include: